aspose-total/Aspose.Total-Products/total/en/cpp/conversion/doc-to-potm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOC to POTM or Online App" h2="Export DOC to POTM within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+Converting documents from one format to another is a common requirement in many organizations.
+For example, converting a DOC file to a POTM file can be useful for creating presentations from existing documents.
+This can save time and effort, as the user does not have to manually create the presentation from scratch.

+<h2>How Aspose.Total Helps for DOC to POTM Conversion</h2>
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of DOC to POTM files.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Using these APIs, users can easily convert a DOC file to a POTM file.

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOC to POTM conversion while using two of it's APIs.
-Load your DOC using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POTM.
+The process begins by loading the DOC file using Aspose.Words for C++.
+This API allows users to load the DOC file and convert it to HTML.
+Once the HTML is generated, users can then load the HTML via the PowerPoint manipulation C++ API, Aspose.Slides for C++.
+This API allows users to create a new presentation from the HTML and save it as a POTM file.

+Aspose.Total for C++ is a powerful and easy-to-use file automation API that makes it easy to automate the conversion of DOC to POTM files.
+It is a great tool for organizations that need to quickly and easily convert documents from one format to another.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}